-Jamaican middle-distance runner and Olympian Natoya Goule-Toppin will be inducted into the Clemson Athletic Hall of Fame Class of 2025.
-This honor highlights her outstanding collegiate achievements and her lasting influence in global track and field.
+Jamaican middle-distance star and Olympian Natoya Goule-Toppin will be inducted into the Clemson Athletic Hall of Fame Class of 2025, a recognition reserved for former student-athletes, coaches, and individuals who have made outstanding contributions to the university’s athletic programme.
+This honour celebrates Goule-Toppin’s remarkable collegiate achievements and her lasting influence in global athletics.

 - Outdoor 800m: 1:55.96 (2023) – Jamaican national record